-33.1 Official instructions will be given to Drivers by means of the signals set out in NCR Q.12.24.
+- 33.1 Official instructions will be given to Drivers by means of the signals set out in NCR Ch.12.
+App.8 Art.1.
 Competitors are responsible for observing and complying with these at all times and must not use signals similar in any way whatsoever to these.
 At venues where light panels are operational these light signals will take priority and may be supplemented with flags; both means of signalling will have regulatory value.

-For reasons of safety, in case of conflicting signals between the flags displaced by marshals and the light panels/signals, Drivers must comply with the requirements of the signal with the highest level of safety.

-33.2 Drivers are strictly forbidden to drive their car in the opposite direction to the race unless this is absolutely necessary in order to move the car from a dangerous position and in accordance with the instructions of the marshals.

-A car may only be pushed to remove it from a dangerous position as directed by the marshals.
-This rule is also applicable when the car is parked in the Parc Fermé.
+The in-car marshalling system will also supplement the light signals. - For reasons of safety, in case of conflicting signals between the flags displaced by marshals and the light panels/signals, Drivers must comply with the requirements of the signal with the highest level of safety. - 33.2 Drivers are strictly forbidden to drive their car in the opposite direction to the race unless this is absolutely necessary in order to move the car from a dangerous position and in accordance with the instructions of the marshals. - A car may only be pushed to remove it from a dangerous position as directed by the marshals.
+This rule is also applicable when the car is parked in the Parc Fermé. - 33.3 Any Driver intending to leave the track must signal the intention to do so in good time, making sure this can occur without danger. - During practice and the races, Drivers must at all times respect the provisions of NCR Ch12.
+App.7 Art.1 relating to driving behaviour on circuits. - i) Except in cases of force majeure (accepted as such by the Clerk of the Course and/or the Stewards of the Event), or unless otherwise defined by the Clerk of the Course, any part of a tyre of a car exiting the pit lane must not touch or cross any line painted on the track for the purpose of separating cars leaving the pit lane from those on the track.
+For the avoidance of doubt, not touching means that any part of any tyre must not come into contact with the relevant line painted on the track with respect to the pit lane exit.

-- 33.3 Any Driver intending to leave the track must signal the intention to do so in good time, making sure this can occur without danger. - 33.4 During practice and the races, Drivers must at all times respect the provisions of NCR Q.12.17 to Q.12.21 relating to driving behaviour on circuits. - 33.5 A Driver who abandons a car whilst on the track must leave it in neutral or with the clutch disengaged and with the steering wheel in place. - 33.6 Repairs to a car may only be carried out inside or outside the pits, on the working lane, on the starting grid if permitted in the Official Documents for the Event or as provided for in Article 47.
-A Driver who manages to repair the car after it has been pushed to a place of safety, with or without remote assistance from their Team, may rejoin the session. - 33.7 The Competitor must make at least one fire extinguisher of 5 kg capacity available at each pit area and ensure that they work properly. - 33.8 Save as specifically authorised by the Motorsport UK General Regulations or these Sporting Regulations, no one except the Driver may touch a stopped car unless it is in the Team's designated pit garage area, in the pit lane or on the starting grid. - 33.9 At no time may a car be reversed in the pit lane under its own power. - 33.10 Drivers must respect the NCR track limits regulations at all times.
+- 33.5 A Driver who abandons a car whilst on the track must leave it in neutral or with the clutch disengaged and with the steering wheel in place. - 33.6 Repairs to a car may only be carried out inside or outside the pits, on the working lane, on the starting grid if permitted in the Official Documents for the Event or as provided for in Article 47.
+A Driver who manages to repair the car after it has been pushed to a place of safety, with or without remote assistance from their Team, may rejoin the session. - 33.7 The Competitor must make at least one fire extinguisher of 5 kg capacity available at each pit area and ensure that they work properly. - 33.8 Save as specifically authorised by the National Competition Rules or these Sporting Regulations, no one except the Driver may touch a stopped car unless it is in the Team's designated pit garage area, in the pit lane or on the starting grid. - 33.9 At no time may a car be reversed in the pit lane under its own power. - 33.10 Drivers must respect the NCR track limits regulations at all times.